weijiekoh/leanMultisig/RANGE_CHECK_NOTES.md

 It is necessary to affix metadata to each `range_check` hint to indicate which set of 3 opcodes will implement it.
 This is to make it clear that if one of the 3 opcodes fails, the programmer can determine which range check failed.

-### Refactoring the crates

-We need to refactor the crates such that they adhere to the principles of single responsibility and the separation of concerns.

-- `lean_compiler`: parse and convert program source code into bytecode (including compiling range check hints into actual opcodes)

-- `lean_vm`: VM types (bytecode instructions, memory, state), sans execution

-- `lean_exe`: bytecode execution